-&lt;sup>17 https://napoleoncat.com/stats/facebook-users-in-bangladesh/2019/11
+17 https://napoleoncat.com/stats/facebook-users-in-bangladesh/2019/11

-&lt;sup>18One may be tempted to assume that a survey based on Facebook (which excludes barely half the youth population) may lead to over-representation of better off and better educated people.
-This would tend to result in lower employment on average, than otherwise might have been the case.
+18 One may be tempted to assume that a survey based on Facebook (which excludes half the youth population) may lead to over-representation of better off and better educated people.
+This would tend to result in lower employment on average, than otherwise might have been the case, although this bias may be offset somewhat by the educated youth sample used.
 The authors are thankful to the anonymous referee for pointing this out.

-&lt;sup>19 There is a large body of work on the quality, responsiveness and measurement aspects of online surveys in the context of advanced countries but few for developing countries (Nulty 2008, Evans and Mathur 2005, Cook, Heath and Thompson 2000, De Leeuw 2012).
+19 There is a large body of work on the quality, responsiveness and measurement aspects of online surveys in the context of advanced countries but few for developing countries (D.D.
+Nukty, 2008; Evans and Mathur, 2005; Cook, Heath and Thompson, RL, 2000; E desiree de Leeuw, 2012).
 Popular approaches include email, SMS text messaging and data mining using web-based platforms.
-In general, response rates are better from younger and more educated persons (Deutskens, Ruyter and Oosterveld 2004).
-According to the seminal work of Cook, Heath and Thompson (2004), what is much more important for online surveys is not so much the response rate (which tends to be low) but its representativeness.
+Generally, response rates are better from younger and more educated persons (E Deutskens, Ruyter, KD and Oosterveld, P (2004).
+According to the seminal work of Cook, Heath and Thompson, 2004, what is much more important for online surveys is not so much the response rate (which tends to be low) but its representativeness.
 In this paper, validity has been assessed by comparing the online findings with those based on traditional field surveys.